jordanbrauer/lighthouse/BACKPORT.md

 * use Illuminate's file not found exception directly – not some stupid "contract"
 * use collection polyfill to provide functionality that we (Dealsix) are missing

+## Type Registry

+* use collection polyfill to provide functionality that we (Dealsix) are missing
+* call `iterator_to_array` on node lists that for whatever reason are not properly casted to array by collection polyfill